glennjones/extending-the-offline-web/README.md

 # Extending the offline web - asyncjs talk

-This repo contains material created for a talk given at [async.js](http://www.meetup.com/London-JavaScript-Community/events/228773686/) on Thursday 23 June 2016 called "Extending the offline web".
+This repo contains material created for a talk given at [async.js](http://www.meetup.com/London-JavaScript-Community/events/228773686/) on Thursday 23 June 2016.

-### Install node app to run silde deck
+### Install node app to run slide deck
 * Install node.js
 * Clone or download this repo to your local machine
 * In a command line move to the projects parent directory